zde-uzh/proto4diged-handbook/README.md

 ## Run mkdocs on your local machine

 If you have Python (with PIP) and Git available on your machine, you can easily set up mkdocs to run on localhost.
-This guide focuses on UNIX systems but it is also possible to install on Windows machines.
+This guide focuses on UNIX-like systems but it is also possible to install on Windows machines.

 ### 1. Clone the repository